1906–07 FA Cup: Calendar

+Qualifying rounds

+Concern about the one-sided nature of the contests between Football League clubs and non-league qualifiers in the first round proper of the previous season's competition led the Football Association to re-introduce the fifth qualifying round for this tournament.
+This reduced the number of potential non-league challengers in the main draw from 24 to 12 and allowed the FA to exempt seven additional Football League clubs and four extra Southern League clubs to the first round.
+The practice of awarding a bye to the first round to the winner of the previous season's FA Amateur Cup was also introduced in this tournament.

+The 12 clubs winning through to the main competition from the fifth qualifying round were Burton United, Burslem Port Vale and Glossop from the Football League, along with non-league sides Accrington Stanley, Crystal Palace, Watford, Irthlingborough Town, Kidderminster Harriers, Crewe Alexandra, Hastings & St Leonards United, Oldham Athletic and Northampton Town.
+Accrington Stanley, Irthlingborough Town, Hastings & St Leonards United and Oldham Athletic qualified for the first round proper for the first time.

-First Round Proper
+First round proper

 36 of the 40 clubs from the First and Second divisions joined the 12 clubs who came through the qualifying rounds.
-Of the League sides not given byes to this round, Burslem Port Vale, Glossop and Burton United were put into the fifth qualifying round, and each one won.
-Clapton Orient were placed in the preliminary round, but their opponents, Grays United, were given a walkover.
-Nine non-league clubs joined the three League sides in winning through to the first round proper.
+Of the League sides not given byes to this round, Clapton Orient was entered in the preliminary round, but withdrew from the competition and their opponents, Grays United, were awarded a walkover.
+Burton United, Burslem Port Vale and Glossop were all entered in the fifth qualifying round.

-Sixteen non-league sides were given byes to the First Round to bring the total number of teams up to 64.
+Sixteen non-league sides were also given byes to the first round to bring the total number of teams up to 64.
 These were:

+Oxford City were the winners of the previous season's FA Amateur Cup, while the rest were all Southern League First Division clubs.

 32 matches were scheduled to be played on 12 January 1907.
 Thirteen matches were drawn and went to replays in the following midweek fixture, of which four went to a second replay the following week.

-Second Round Proper
+Second round proper

-The 16 second round matches were played on 2 February 1907.
+The 16 second-round matches were played on 2 February 1907.
 Five matches were drawn, with the replays taking place in the following midweek fixture.
 One of these, the match between Blackburn Rovers and Tottenham Hotspur, went to a second replay the following week.

-Third Round Proper
+Third round proper

-The eight Third Round matches were scheduled for 23 February 1907.
+The eight third-round matches were scheduled for 23 February 1907.
 There were three replays, played in the following midweek fixture.

-Fourth Round Proper
+Fourth round proper

-The four Fourth Round matches were scheduled for 9 March 1907.
+The four fourth-round matches were scheduled for 9 March 1907.
 The Crystal Palace – Everton game was drawn, and replayed on 13 March.